geobenipy/AmpClip/README.md

 ## Why does this exist?

-Prestack data regularly contains noise spikes, marine swell noise, equipment glitches, or other high-amplitude artefacts that survive SRME, deconvolution, and other processing steps.
+Prestack data regularly contains noise spikes, marine swell noise, equipment glitches, or other high-amplitude artefacts that survive other processing steps.
 These spikes can distort stacking, velocity analysis, and AVO workflows.

 AmpClip removes them cleanly in a single pass, producing an output file that any standard seismic interpretation or processing package can read without modification.